Book Now

 Torres del Paine is recognised as one of the most breathtakingly unspoiled places on earth, being declared a World Heritage site in 1978.
 The spectacular Pine Massif, with peaks Cuernos (Paine Horns) and Grande, dominates the panoramic landscape of the park.
 We will trek through numerous ecosystems including, carving glaciers, snow-capped mountains, cascading rivers and waterfalls, lush meadows, mirror like turquoise lakes, Magellenic forests and arid Pampas.
 Expect to see birds like the Andean Condor, American ostrich, Cara Cara’s and Pink Flamingos.
 Mammals such as Guanaco’s (like Lamas) Grey and Culpeo Foxes and possibly Pumas.

 This is a strenuous hike; trekkers must be in good physical condition and be fit enough to hike full days on varied terrain.
-Certain days on the trail are long (e.g Day 1 is 32kls) and hard trekkers must be able to sustain a steady pace.
+Certain days on the trail are long and hard trekkers must be able to sustain a steady pace.
 There is time for photo's and to take in the amazing scenery.
-Terrain can be rocky, steep and/or boggy,the section on the Pass can be made more challenging if the weather is bad.
+Terrain can be rocky, steep and/or boggy, the section on the Pass can be made more challenging if the weather is bad.
 The trip is camping for the most part and you should be comfortable with travelling in remote areas.

 Note the trip is fully supported by our crew so you will only need to carry a day pack.
 Your experienced English speaking wilderness guides will be assisted cooks who will take care of the practical arrangements whilst on the hike.
-Pam and Pablo are experienced, trained mountaineers and Torres del Paine guides who will provide the safest and most beneficial experience leaving you free to enjoy the jaw dropping scenery and pristine wilderness scenery.
+Our guide Pablo is the most experienced, trained Torres del Paine guide who will provide the safest and most beneficial experience leaving you free to enjoy the jaw dropping scenery and pristine wilderness scenery.

 For those of you out there that are not trekkers we do have non walking Safari's available.
-This is a luxury package and ideal for those partners who wish to experience Torres del Paine by 4 WD/Boat rather than walk with their partners the full track.
 Please enquire direct with Pam regards this.

-This expedition starts in Punta Arenas and ends in Punta Arenas.
+This expedition starts and ends in Puerto Natales.

 Itinerary